mjhea0/thinkful-html/readme.md

 While HTML provides, structure, CSS is used for styling, making webpages look nice.
 From the size of the text to the background colors to the positioning of HTML elements, CSS gives you control over almost every visual aspect of a page.

 CSS and HTML work in tandem.
 CSS styles (or rules) are applied directly to HTML elements.
 For example, remember this element from above - `<h1 id="my-header">Bees!</h1>`.
-Well, since their is an `id` selector associated with it, we can assign CSS styles to it using an external stylesheet.
+Well, since there is an `id` selector associated with it, we can assign CSS styles to it using an external stylesheet.

 ```css
 #my-header {